-There are only a couple of ATMs outside Dili.
+There are few ATMs outside Dili.
 Expensive hotels sometimes accept credit cards.

 Only tip if you genuinely feel the service deserves it.
-If you are asked to tip excessively post (expensive) tour, suggest the guide asks his/her employer to increase their wages.
+If you are asked to tip excessively post (an expensive) tour, suggest the guide asks his/her employer to increase their wages.

 Budget and midrange restaurants and cafes morning until late

-Timor-Leste has a large list of public holidays.
+Timor-Leste has a long list of public holidays.

 New Year’s Day 1 January

 Veterans Day 3 March